todogroup/working-hours/README.md

 Currently the work days occur once a quarter.
 They're typically scheduled for an hour.

-**THE NEXT WORK DAY IS SCHEDULED FOR:** Wednesday, September 22, 2021 at 8:30 AM PST
+**THE NEXT WORK DAY IS SCHEDULED FOR:** Wednesday, November 17, 2021 at 8:30 AM PST

 ## Calendar invite